 Chemical Law & Prop 65

-Anne Marie Ellis’ practice focuses on product liability defense, general liability, personal injury litigation including sexual assault and misconduct, commercial litigation, premises liability, regulatory compliance and client counseling.
+Anne Marie Ellis is the California Chair of Buchalter’s Products Liability practice group.
+Her practice focuses on product liability defense, general liability, personal injury litigation, commercial litigation, premises liability, regulatory compliance and client counseling.
 Clients appreciate her practical, cost efficient and results-oriented approach to handling complex issues.
-She has helped clients including manufacturers, retailers, distributors, importers and franchisors across a variety of industries including motor vehicles, motorcycles, food and cosmetics, clothing, off-road vehicles, sporting goods, power tools, exercise equipment, large scale wildland fires, restaurants, trash and recycling haulers and amusement park venues.
+She has helped clients including manufacturers, retailers, distributors, importers and franchisors across a variety of industries including motor vehicles, motorcycles, food and cosmetics, jewelry, clothing, off-road vehicles, sporting goods, power tools, exercise equipment, large scale wildland fires, restaurants, trash and recycling haulers and amusement park venues.

 Understanding that litigation is not the only problem plaguing companies, Ms. Ellis also provides advice and counsel to clients dealing with complex regulatory schemes such as the U.S. Food & Drug Administration, Consumer Product Safety Commission and California’s Proposition 65.
 Anne Marie has been recognized as a thought leader on Prop.
 65, and frequently publishes and speaks about defense related issues.
 Ms. Ellis has been successful in helping clients fight back against Consumer Legal Remedies Act, false advertising and unfair business practices shakedown suits.
 Anne Marie routinely defends lawsuits and claims involving Title III of the Americans with Disability Act, and corresponding California statutes including the Unruh Civil Rights Act for brick and mortar stores and website accessibility.